MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/work-folders/work-folders-overview.md

 ## Important features

-Work Folders provides users with different multiple ways to access, manage, and share work files.
+Work Folders provides users with multiple ways to access, manage, and share work files.
 The following table describes the primary features of Work Folders:

 | Features | Availability | Description |
 | ------------------- | ------------------ | ----------------- |